genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/CreateLookupPath.md

 4. Select the **Lookup Path Definition** tab
 5. Select the target LR from the **Logical Record** drop down list.
 6. Select the target LF from the **Logical File** drop down list The target LR must contain at least one field defined as a **Primary Key**.
-To read about LR definitions look at [Specifying LR, LF, and PF metatdata](../../AdvancedFeatures/MetaData/SpecifyLRLFPFs.md) in Advanced Features.
+To read about LR definitions look at [Create LRs, LFs, and PFs](../../AdvancedFeatures/MetaData/CreateLRLFPFs.md) in Advanced Features.
 ![Lookup Path Definition tab.](../../images/LookupPathDefn.png)

 You can then select the source fields that should be used to create a key to search the target to find a matching record.
 The accumulated length of the source fields must equal the total key length before the lookup path can be activated and used for processing in a view.